Mater Dei is a Catholic, co-educational, college preparatory high school located in Santa Ana, California.

 - 40% of the student body receives need based financial aid through the generosity of Mater Dei benefactors and the Bishop’s Assistance Fund through the Diocese of Orange

-- In the 2012-13 school year, Mater Dei was honored as an Apple Distinguished School - an honor given to only 87 schools in the country.
+- In December 2013, Mater Dei was renewed for 2013-2015 as an Apple Distinguished School - an honor given to only 87 schools in the country.

 To understand the success of our sports teams, performing arts programs and other extra-curricular activities, look inside the students themselves.
 Teachers, administrators, and coaches respect each student, knowing that if they're at Mater Dei, they know a lot about dedication.
 The result is extraordinary commitment to self-discipline and teamwork in all chosen school activities.

 - 35% of the professional staff coach, moderate or direct extracurricular programs